Resume Tips

 Key Takeaways:

-- Begin your resume with an unambiguous objective statement.
+- Begin your resume by making an unambiguous objective statement.

-- Make use of bullets to emphasize accomplishments.
+- Make use of bullets to emphasize your achievements.

 - Emphasize transferable skills.

-- Be sure to use a concise and well-structured format.
+- Ensure conciseness and well-structured format.

 Additional Information